- Self-Interested Executives

 - Relationship between Corporate Governance and Firm Performance

 It is highly unlikely that a single set of best practices exists for all firms, despite the attempts of some to impose uniform standards.
-Governance is a complex and dynamic system that involves the interaction of a diverse set of constituents, all of whom play a role in monitoring executive behavior.
-Because of this complexity, it is difficult to assess the impact of a single component.
+Governance is a complex and dynamic system that involves the interaction of a diverse set of constituents, all of whom play roles in monitoring executive behavior.
+Because of this complexity, assessing the impact of a single component is difficult.
 Focusing an analysis on one or two mechanisms without considering the broader context can be a prescription for failure.
 For example, is it sufficient to insist that a company separate the chairman and CEO positions without considering who the CEO is and other structural, cultural, and governance features of the company?

-Applying a "one-size-fits-all" approach to governance can lead to incorrect conclusions and is unlikely to substantially improve corporate performance.
-The standards most often associated with good governance might appear to be good ideas, but when applied universally, they can result in failure as often as success.
+Applying a “one-size-fits-all” approach to governance can lead to incorrect conclusions and is unlikely to substantially improve corporate performance.
+The standards most often associated with good governance might appear to be good ideas, but when applied universally, they can result in failure as often as in success.
 For example, consider the idea of board independence.
-Is a board consisting primarily of independent directors superior to a board comprised entirely of internal directors?
-How should individual attributes such as their business acumen, professional background, ethical standards of responsibility, level of engagement, relationship with the CEO, and reliance on director fees to maintain their standard of living factor into our analysis?32 Personal attributes might influence independence of perspective more than predetermined standards.33 However, these elements are rarely captured in regulatory requirements.34
+Is a board consisting primarily of independent directors superior to a board composed entirely of internal directors?
+How should individual attributes such as business acumen, professional background, ethical standards of responsibility, level of engagement, relationship with the CEO, and reliance on director fees to maintain their standard of living factor into our analysis?33 Personal attributes might influence independence of perspective more than predetermined standards.34 However, these elements are rarely captured in regulatory requirements.35